Beyond Territorial Asylum: Making Protection Work in a Bordered World

 With asylum systems under immense pressure and public trust eroded by the increasing numbers of spontaneous arrivals in Europe, North America, and beyond, territorial asylum is under threat around the globe.
 Many of those forced to flee remain in extremely vulnerable situations worldwide, facing scant prospects for resettlement or other durable solutions.
 These realities have only been exacerbated by the COVID-19 pandemic, which brought humanitarian operations to a standstill, limited already strained asylum and resettlement infrastructure, and further eroded the decades-old norms underpinning a protection system forged in the aftermath of World War II.

-An Advisory Group, comprised of leading protection advocates, policymakers, migration researchers and academics, and civil society from regions around the world, will be engaged in the initiative's work.
+An Advisory Group, comprised of leading protection advocates, policymakers, migration researchers and academics, and civil society from regions around the world, are engaged in the initiative's work.
 (For a list of Advisory Group members, click here.)

-Research published under the auspices of the Beyond Territorial Asylum: Making Protection Work in a Bordered World initiative is collected here.
+Research published under the auspices of the initiative is collected here.

 COMMENTARY: The Refugee Convention at 70: What Does the Future Hold in an Increasingly Bordered World?